A Guide to Completing Your Registration & Application Form

 - All applicants will be considered for an interview, and will undergo 'pre-selection procedures'.

 - If successful through our recruitment process you will need to provide us with your local German bank details, to ensure your salary is credited to your account.

-- Should you obtain employment with a different agency, you are requested to inform your Labour Support Unit.
+- Should you obtain employment with a different agency, you are requested to inform the GEO HR.
 Once employment has been obtained, your Application/Registration form will be removed from the waiting register.

-- If you are planning to be out of station for longer than 7 days, you are requested to inform your Labour Support Unit to ensure that a 'non-reply' is not interpreted as a 'non-interest'.
+- If you are planning to be out of station for longer than 7 days, you are requested to inform the GEO HR to ensure that a 'non-reply' is not interpreted as a 'non-interest'.

 - Applicant s wishing to be considered for clerical posts where WP/typing skills/languages are a requirement maybe requested to participate in a related assessment.

 - You must be aware that upon loss of Dependant status, or change in personal circumstances in accordance with SI 6200 - your employment will cease; as further employment in the same position as a DEL will not be automatically authorised.

 PLEASE CHECK THAT YOU HAVE COMPLETED ALL RELEVANT SECTIONS OF THE REGISTRATION & APPLICATION FORMS - BEFORE HANDING THEM IN.